MinchinWeb/blog.minchin.ca/content/20060502-the-weather-network.md

 > **Edit (July 5, 2021):** It seems the weather network has finally taken their
 > server offline; frankly I'm surprised it lasted this long.
 As well, the main
 > site has moved to HTTPS, and various tools would complain about the fact the
 > the above button was a HTTP iframe.
-Well, it's solved now...
+Well, that's solved now...

 Or add the Canadian map and see what the weather is like across the country (clicking on a city will take you to the 4 day forecast on The